Meah01/omnichannel-attribution/README.md

 # (IN DEVELOPMENT) Omnichannel Attribution integration with Salesforce (Bunq Case Study)

 Currently working on the project.
-Published publicly tho to use the GitHub Workflows to automate the pipeline.
+Published publicly tho to use the GitHub Workflows to automate the pipeline.<br>
 Uses Bunq as a case study and example.
 The company is not associated with this project in any way or form.

 ## Aimed features